Adipogenesis: Differentiation

 In vitro studies on differentiation have used the pre-committed preadipocyte lineage, such as 3T3-L1 and 3T3-F442A cell line, or preadipocytes isolated from the stromal-vascular fraction of white adipose tissue.
 In vitro differentiation is a highly ordered process.
 Firstly, proliferating preadipocytes arrest growth usually by contact inhibition.
 The growth arrest followed by the earliest events, including a morphological change of preadipocyte from the fibroblast-shape to the round-shape and the induction of transcription factors C/EBPβ, and C/EBPδ.
 The second phase of growth arrest is the expression of two key transcription factors PPARγ and C/EBPα which promote expression of genes that confer the characteristics of mature adipocytes.
 These genes include adipocyte protein (aP2), insulin receptor, glycerophosphate dehydrogenase, fatty acid synthase, acetyl CoA carboxylase, glucose transporter type 4 (Glut 4) and so on.
 Through this process, lipid droplets accumulate in the adipocyte.
-However, preadipocytes cell lines have difficult to different to differentiate into adipocytes.
+However, preadipocytes cell lines have difficulty differentiating into adipocytes.
 Preadipocytes display CD45− CD31− CD34+ CD29+ SCA1+ CD24+ surface markers can proliferate and differentiate to adipocytes in vivo.